ModelSurge/sd-webui-comfyui/README.md

 For a full overview of all the advantageous features this extension adds to ComfyUI, check out the [wiki page](https://github.com/ModelSurge/sd-webui-comfyui/wiki).

 ## Installation
-1) Go to Extensions > Install from URL
+1) Go to Extensions > Available
-2) Paste `https://github.com/ModelSurge/sd-webui-comfyui` in the `URL for extension's git repository` text field
+2) Click the `Load from:` button
+3) Enter "ComfyUI" in the search bar
-3) Click the `Install` button
+4) Click the `Install` button of the ComfyUI Tab cell
-4) Restart the webui
+5) Restart the webui
-5) Go to the `ComfyUI` tab, and follow the instructions
+6) Go to the `ComfyUI` tab, and follow the instructions

 ## Contributing
 We welcome contributions from anyone who is interested in improving sd-webui-comfyui.
 If you would like to contribute, please follow these steps: